Product Knowledge is your team's edge. Building this knowledge is hard.

 Building the knowledge tree is simple.
-Just add a tag to a scribble.
+Just add a tag to a note.
 That's it.

 The tags act as connectors - like edges of a graph.
-The scribble now appears within every other document with the tag.
-And those documents appear within this scribble.
-This is high density knowledge.
-Quickly hop across related information, like chained thoughts in your mind.
+The scribble now appears inside every other document with the tag.

 Hate clunky forms?
 We do too.